LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    <!-- content of users[xml].lasso -->
    <userslist>
    <?lasso
-      // the primary value is given to us as the first parameter local(usersAry = #1)
+      // The primary value is given to us as the first parameter local(usersAry = #1)

-      // start outputting XML for each user with user in #usersAry
+      // Start outputting XML for each user with user in #usersAry
       do {^
         '<user><firstname>' + #user->firstName + '</firstname>